 Two trails lead to Antrona Pass.
 This hike, starting in Furggstalden, follows an ascending traverse along the Furggtal (Furgg Valley), a long, broad U-shaped valley clad in pretty meadows sprinkled with wildflowers.
 Waterfalls, fed by glacial meltwater, spill down the valley’s rugged cliffs.
 Near the head of the valley the path climbs steep, rocky slopes, travels along an old moraine wall and then weaves its way up and around large rock slabs to the pass.

-A great option is the use the two hikes to form a loop that takes the high trail out and the valley trail back, or vis-versa.
+A great option is the use the two hikes to form a loop that takes the high trail out and the valley trail back, or vice versa.
 Be sure to check the times the last lift down from from Heidbodme and Furggstalden.
 It is a long and very steep walk down to Saas Almagell if you miss the last lift down.

 I strongly recommend getting an early start for this hike.
 Warm air rising from the Troncone Valley in Italy often causes mist/clouds to form around the pass by mid-day, obscuring the views into Italy.